UBC-CIC/EC2Ensemble/docs/DeploymentGuide.md

 ### Deployment Steps

-1. You will need to create two IAM roles in order to create a StackSet which we are using in this solution.
-   Following official [AWS instructions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs-self-managed.html) with their provided yaml files:
-   Please run this command to create an IAM role named AWSCloudFormationStackSetAdministrationRole.
-   (This exact role with the same name and permissions needs to exist in your AWS account).
-    ```bash
-     aws cloudformation deploy --stack-name stack-name-here \
-     --template-file AWSCloudFormationStackSetAdministrationRole.yml --capabilities CAPABILITY_NAMED_IAM
-    ```
-    Then you will need to create a service role named AWSCloudFormationStackSetExecutionRole that trusts the administrator account.
-    Please run this command while inserting your own AWS Account ID:
-    ```bash
-    aws cloudformation deploy --stack-name stackset-target-execution-role --template-file AWSCloudFormationStackSetExecutionRole.yml \
-    --capabilities CAPABILITY_NAMED_IAM --parameter-overrides AdministratorAccountId=YOUR_AWS_ACCOUNT_ID
-    ```
+1. Since we will be using [AWS Cloudformation StackSets](https://docs.aws.amazon.com/awscloudformation/latest/userguide/what-is-cfnstacksets.html) in our solution.
+   We will need to satisfy the prerequisites for creating a **self-managed** StackSets, official [AWS instructions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs-self-managed.html) can be found here.
+We also have included the two template file shown in the documentation in the repo.
+   You can run the script file [stackset-role-setup.sh](../stackset-role-setup.sh), to deploy the default Administration role and Target Execution role for Stacksets as described in [AWSCloudFormationStackSetAdministrationRole.yml](../AWSCloudFormationStackSetAdministrationRole.yml) and [AWSCloudFormationStackSetExecutionRole.yml](../AWSCloudFormationStackSetExecutionRole.yml).
+   The script will use the default AWS profile and region set in env variables or credential file.
+It is recommended to set the wanted AWS profile and region in the [environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) of the shell running the script.

 <!-- 2.
 Create an S3 bucket (or use an existing one) to hold the regional.yaml file.
 This can be achieved using the [AWS web console](https://aws.amazon.com),
    or running this command: